lbryio/lbry.com/content/faq/lbry-basics.md

 [LBRY Rewards](/faq/rewards) are used to distribute LBRY Credits (LBC) to new and existing users by allowing them to explore app functions and complete tasks that generate LBC as a reward.
 In order to be eligible for rewards, you need to [verify your identity](/faq/identity-requirements) which uniquely identifies you as an LBRY user.

 ## What is a wallet and how do I find it? {#wallet}
-A wallet is a secure, digital wallet used to store, send , and receive cryptocurrencies like LBRY Credits(LBC).
+A wallet is a secure, digital wallet used to store, send, and receive cryptocurrencies like LBRY Credits (LBC).
 LBRY comes with its own wallet and is stored locally on your device and nowhere else unless you enable the Sync feature. **If you do not enable syncing, it is critical that you [backup your wallet data](/faq/how-to-backup-wallet) in case you lose access to your PC or need to [migrate](/faq/backup-data) to a new one.**

 To find your wallet in LBRY:
 - in the **Desktop app** or **lbry.tv** click on your LBC Balance showing at the top right and it should display the wallet overview page which shows your balance, send/receive and recent transactions (balance may show as **`0 LBC`** if you don't have credits or as **`Wallet`** text if in the ***Settings** is enabled the option "***Hide wallet balance in header***").